russellwinters/russell-winters-brainflix/sprint-1/src/notes.md

-Need to try:
+Need to:

-Need to have icons display and then style them in the post-info section Icon for Header button.
+1. Have all Icons, just need to style them now
-Add State to page
+2. Add State to page
+3. Check that I'm getting all information from Data structure.
+Believe VideoInfo is NOT right now.